MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 2. On the **Job Queue Entries** page, select a job queue entry, and then choose the **Log Entries** action.

 ### To view status from a sales or purchase document
-* From the document that you have tried to post with the job queue, choose the **Job Queue Status** field, which will contain **Error**.
+1. From the document that you have tried to post with the job queue, choose the **Job Queue Status** field, which will contain **Error**.

-The error message is displayed.
-Review the error message and fix the problem.

-### To view an error from the My Job Queue part
-* On an error with the status **Error**, choose the **Show Error** action.

-The error message is displayed.
-Review the error message and fix the problem.
+2. Review the error message and fix the problem.

 ## The My Job Queue Part
 The **My Job Queue** part on your Role Center shows the job queues entries that you have started, but which are not yet finished.
 By default, the part is not visible, so you have to add it to your Role Center.
 For more information, see [Changing Basic Settings](ui-change-basic-settings.md).

 The part shows which documents with your ID in the **Assigned User ID** field are being processed or are queued, including those related to background posting.
 The part can tell you at a glance whether there has been an error in the posting of a document or if there are errors in a job queue entry.
 The part also lets you cancel a document posting if it is not running.

+### To view an error from the My Job Queue part
+1. On an entry with the status **Error**, choose the **Show Error** action.
+2. Review the error message and fix the problem.

 ## Security
 Job queue entries run based on permissions.
 Those permissions must allow the execution of the report or codeunit.